grandeurdev/js-sdk/README.md

     </html>
     ```

-    This is quite basic HTML page.
-We have just added a heading to body and custom title of the page.
-So now in order to open the page in the browser we will have to run a local server.
-We can do this easily with `Node.js` by installing a package called `http-server` (to learn more about it checkout this [tutorial](https://jasonwatmore.com/post/2016/06/22/nodejs-setup-simple-http-server-local-web-server)).
-So now simply open command prompt in your workspace and run the command as shown below
+    This is a quite basic HTML page.
+We have just added a heading to the body and custom title of the page.
+So now to open the page in the browser we will have to run a local server.
+We can do this easily with `Node.js` by installing a package called `http-server` (to learn more about it check out this [tutorial](https://jasonwatmore.com/post/2016/06/22/nodejs-setup-simple-http-server-local-web-server)).
+So now simply open a command prompt in your workspace and run the command as shown below

     ```
     $ http-server